Kurt7799/SVM-on-dataset-Titanic/Dataset/Readme.txt

-I just don't know how to create a new folder
+I just don't know how to create a new folder alone.